xmartlabs/TypedNavigation/README.md

 	}
 ```

-and this other to your app `build.gradle`
+Then import the library in your app `build.gradle` file.

 ```groovy
 implementation 'com.github.xmartlabs:TypedNavigation:0.0.1'